highwingio/terraform-aws-strongdm/README.md

 # terraform-aws-strongdm
-Terraform Module for deploying StrongDM Relays on ECS Clusters
+Terraform Module for deploying [strongDM](https://www.strongdm.com) Relays on ECS Clusters

 In order to use this module you will need to generate a SDM_ADMIN_TOKEN.
-Set up for admin tokens can be found here: https://docs.strongdm.com/docs/guides/admin-tokens/
+Set up for admin tokens can be found [here](https://docs.strongdm.com/docs/guides/admin-tokens/).

+## Task Placement

+By default, this service first tries to spread strongDM relays across the ECS cluster by host; the module also allows you to specify a secondary placement strategy, which is set by default to binpack based on memory.

 ----------------------

 #### Required
 - `region` - AWS region in which the EC2 Container Service cluster is located
 - `ecs_cluster` - EC2 Container Service cluster in which the service will be deployed (must already exist, the module will not create it).
-- `service_identifier` - Unique identifier for the service, used in naming resources.
-- `task_identifier` - Unique identifier for the task, used in naming resources.
 - `vpc_id` - ID of VPC in which ECS cluster is located
 - `ecs_cluster_arn` - ARN of ECS cluster in which the service will be deployed
 - `sdm_admin_token` - SDM_ADMIN_TOKEN: admin tokens to provide tokenized account access for fully automated strongDM use.

 #### Optional

+- `service_identifier` - Unique identifier for the service, used in naming resources (default: `strongdm`).
+- `task_identifier` - Unique identifier for the task, used in naming resources (default: `relay`).
 - `docker_image` - Docker image specification (default: asicsdigital/strongdm:latest ).
 - `ecs_desired_count` - Desired number of containers in the task (default 2)
 - `docker_command` - String to override CMD in Docker container (default "")